harrypmdev/forest-exploration/README.md

 **Quit Command**

-- The user can input the 'help' command to print a list of all valid commands used in the game.
+- The user can input the 'quit' command to exit the game at any time.
-- A message reminding the user of the 'help' command prints above every prompt for new input in the game.
+- A brief goodbye message is printed so that the user receives feedback of their action and knows the game has quit correctly.
-- This ensures the user can always find the command they need without scrolling up on the console or checking the README, creating a better UX.

 <details>
 <summary> Quit Command Screenshot </summary>